How to Get Maximum Value from Your New Intraoral Camera

 One of the major bottlenecks to the effective utilization of any new technology is the lack of team buy-in once the technology is procured.
 The unfamiliar is usually sidelined until deliberate efforts are invested in making staff members appreciate how that new technology will ease their work or benefit their patients.
 Use the measures below to get your team on board if you recently acquired an X90 intraoral digital camera.

 - Conduct hands-on training.
 Set aside time and take your team through the step-by-step process of using the new intraoral camera.
 Ask them to practice on each other and share their insights about their experience with the diagnostic tool.
 This hands-on encounter will give your team the practical experience that they need to be comfortable using the technology when attending to patients.

 - Iron out software issues.
 Your team may have been less eager to use the new intraoral camera because the software upon which it operates hasn’t been integrated seamlessly into the software used at your dental practice.
 Document all the integration issues experienced and work with your software provider to address those glitches so that your team can use the IRIS intraoral cameras seamlessly.
 One thing that Dentists love about the X90 is the seamless integration with most patient management software.

 It is also helpful to explain to your team members the specific uses or situations in which the new intraoral camera can be used in order to register the desired ROI.
 The following are examples of what you can include in your implementation strategy.

 The measures above can help you to reduce the learning curve of your team when you acquire any new technology for the practice.
-Before long, the IRIS intraoral camera will become an integral part of your dental practice and it will pay for itself multiple times over.
+Before long, your intraoral camera will become an integral part of your dental practice and it will pay for itself multiple times over.